RomanPhysics/M.Sc/README.md

 Tool_MonteCarlo.py was used to generate the pseudodata.

 Tool_Fitting was used to fit the pseudodata and extract the estimated values, uncertanties and covariance matrix.

+The AmplitudeV2 directory contains the alternative forms of the amplitudes